pedropablosilvaa/pedropablosilvaa/README.md

 I am a geographical engineer and master in computer science at the University of Santiago.
 I love to travel, take photos (which you can see on my Flickr page at https://www.flickr.com/photos/pedrinnnnn), and play video games.

-I am currently working as a data engineer at Entel Ocean, the IT digital unit of the National Telecommunications Enterprise (ENTEL).
-Using TELCO data, we analyze mobility patterns in the cities of Chile to gain business insights and support local governments.
+I am currently working as a data team lead in MT2, data science for real state.
 I enjoy working with databases, data analysis, and data science (especially the geographic versions of these fields).

 **In terms of personal interests:**

--  I am currently working as a data engineer at Entel Ocean.
+-  I am currently working as data team lead in MT2.
--  I am currently learning FastAPI.
+-  I am currently learning React.
 -  I am interested in ecological research.
 -  My BSc thesis focused on ecological connectivity analysis using satellite imagery, PostGIS for data processing, and PgRouting for routing algorithms.
 -  My MEng thesis focused on simulation and automation of socioecological risk assessment for Harmful Algal Bloom using PostGIS.